 If you have questions about your Onglyza dosage, talk with your doctor.
 You can also refer to the “Onglyza dosage” section just above.

 * Hypoglycemia is a possible side effect with either drug alone or combined.
-To learn about Onglyza’s side effects, see this article.
+To learn about Onglyza’s side effects, talk with your doctor or pharmacist.
 To learn about metformin’s side effects, see this article.

 What is the recommended dosage of Onglyza for older adults?